WilliamKinzig/WordCounter/README.md

 #### OBJECTIVE

-_OBJECTIVE: - _count instances of char that are in object.string
+_OBJECTIVE: _Count instances of char that are in object.string
 Your mission is to create a program that checks how frequently a word appears in a given string._

 #### Setup/Installation Requirements